MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/entities.md

 #### Built-in entities

-The platform automatically detects the entities listed below.
+The platform automatically detects the entities listed below:

-Using the [Assist](conversation-builder-assist.html) tool, you can assign these default entities to user interactions and have the bot populate a [slot](conversation-builder-conversation-builder-variables-slots.html#slots) with the user's input to the question to which the entity was assigned.

 * PERSON - Names of people, persons